evantcook1/template-2/README-VERCEL-DEPLOYMENT.md

 - Symptoms: Authentication or database operations fail
 - Solution: Verify all Firebase environment variables are correctly set in Vercel

+### AI SDK Dependency Conflicts
+- Symptoms: Build errors with type mismatches or import failures
+- Solution: Use the direct SDK for Anthropic instead of @ai-sdk/anthropic, and ensure correct import syntax for OpenAI
+- Note: There are known issues with version conflicts between the various AI SDKs.
+If you encounter these, consider:
+  1. Using the provider's direct SDK instead of the AI SDK wrapper
+  2. Adding version overrides in package.json
+  3. Using a simpler implementation that doesn't mix different AI providers

 ## Deployment Checklist

 - [ ] All required environment variables are set in Vercel